rlertola/oop_game-v2/README.md

 # OOP Treehouse FSJS Techdegree Project 4 - OOP Game App
 This project was built using vanilla js.
-Going for "exceeds expectations."

 ### App.js
 App.js contains the listeners for the physical keyboard and the keyboard buttons on the screen.